robcarver17/pysystemtrade/docs/production.md

 Once all the child orders of an order are completed, then a parent order can also be completed.
 Completed orders are removed from the stack and put in historic order databases.

+# The journey of an order

+....
+MORE HERE....

 # Scripts